Franklin J. Schaffner: Television career

 The following year Schaffner earned another Emmy for his work on the 1955 TV adaptation of the Broadway play The Caine Mutiny Court-Martial, shown on the anthology series Ford Star Jubilee.

-Schaffner became one of three regular directors on the Kaiser Aluminium Hour; the others were George Roy Hill and Fielder Cook.
+Schaffner became one of three regular directors on The Kaiser Aluminum Hour; the others were George Roy Hill and Fielder Cook.
 He was also a regular director on Playhouse 90.

 He was the original director on the series, The Defenders, created by Rose.
 Schaffner's work earned him another Emmy.

 In 1960, he directed Allen Drury's stage play Advise and Consent.
 This earned him the Best Director recognition in the Variety Critics Poll.

 In the realm of network television, Schaffner also received widespread critical acclaim in 1962 for his groundbreaking collaboration with the First Lady of the United States Jacqueline Kennedy and CBS television's Musical Director Alfredo Antonini in the production of A Tour of the White House with Mrs. John F. Kennedy, a television special broadcast to over 80 million viewers worldwide.

 Schaffner's contributions in this production earned him a nomination in 1963 by the Directors Guild of America, for its award in the category of Outstanding Directorial Achievement in Television.

 Feature films

 Early films

 In January 1960 Schaffner signed a multi picture deal with Columbia Pictures.

 In May 1961 he signed to make A Summer Place at 20th Century Fox with Fabian and Dolores Hart.
 The film was not made.
 Schaffner directed The Good Years (1962) for TV with Henry Fonda and Lucille Ball.
 Other TV work included The Great American Robbery.

 Instead Schaffner's first motion picture was The Stripper (1963), made at Fox from a play by William Inge, starring Richard Beymer and Joanne Woodward.
 The film was well-received critically, but not a commercial success.

 He continued to work for TV including The Legend of Lylah Clare.

 Schaffner later made The Best Man (1964) based on a play by Gore Vidal and The War Lord (1965), based on a play by Leslie Stevens, with Charlton Heston.
 In a 1966 interview he said "as you mature you learn that the story is the most important thing."
-He announced various films for Columbia - The Day Lincoln Was Shot, The Whistle Blows for Victory and The Green Beret - but they were not made.
+He announced various films for Columbia – The Day Lincoln Was Shot, The Whistle Blows for Victory and The Green Beret – but they were not made.

 He went to Britain to make The Double Man (1967) with Yul Brynner, a film Schaffner admitted he did for the money.